 Shop our favourite timber dining chairs

 One of the most important decisions before buying any piece of furniture is considering size or scale.
 Beautiful furniture can look completely out of place if it appears ‘lost’ in a large space or if it dominates a small space.

 We always suggest measuring your area and using masking tape to map out the size of the furniture.
 You want to allow a comfortable amount of space between chairs around your dining table.
 Don’t forget to measure the height from the floor to table and factor the height of arm rests if you want to slide the dining chairs under the table.

 Although this isn’t a fun or glamorous job, it’s essential!
 Too often, people end up furniture that simply doesn’t work.

 A constraint we wish didn’t exist but does is cost.
 Dining chairs can range from just a few hundred dollars each to well over $1500 each, and when you consider you need to buy multiple chairs this price difference becomes amplified.

 But that doesn’t’ mean a small budget has to limit you.
 By this point of the guide you should know the style and material you want, so get smart about looking for a chair that meets this criteria.
-Online stores, such as Malmo Living that offer designer furniture for less, can pass on big savings and are a great starting point.
+There are many online stores, such as Castlery, Brosa and Temple & Webster, that offer designer furniture for less.
 If you find a chair you love but can’t afford it just yet, consider subscribing the store’s e-newsletter so you are notified of any sales or deals they may be running.
 Afterpay or interest-free periods are other things to look out for.